- Circulation of Library Materials

 Book Check Out

 Faculty can check out most library materials.
 The "due date" for stack books is the end of each semester.
 At that time you will receive a list of materials charged out to you, asking you to indicate which items you would like to retain and which you would like to return.
-You can arrange for the pick up of the latter by contacting Meredith Rossi or Coleman Ridge.
+You can arrange for the pick up of the latter by contacting Coleman Ridge.
 You may also view your circulation record on Julius (click on "My Julius Account").

 Research Assistants and Support Staff